HSouch/GalPRIME/docs/_build/html/_sources/2_processing/running.rst.txt

 You can see the available arguments included in the binary script by adding ``-h`` to the command.

+Number of objects and multiple sims
+"""""""""""""""""""""""""""""""""""

+It is recommended to have a maximum of ~500 objects per bin for a given GalPRIME simulation.
+For users who wish to have more, they should run multiple individual runs and them combine the outputs together (See  :doc:`../2_processing/postprocessing` for info on combining sim outputs).

 Extraction of Real Galaxy Light Profiles
 ----------------------------------------